Flight Nurse

 Hospitals or regional emergency health services employ civilian flight nurses.
 They see a wider variety of patients needing acute medical care for injuries and illnesses.
 Civilian flight nurses may transport patients from one hospital to another to receive specialized treatment or via Life Flight.
 Patients range in age from neonatal babies who need life-saving medical treatments to critically-injured adults who need medical transport from mountaintops to the nearest medical facilities.

 Flight nurses (FN) are registered nurses (RNs) with bachelor of science in nursing (BSN) degrees and special training to provide medical care to acutely ill and injured patients in an aircraft.
 Some flight nurses are advanced practice registered nurses (APRNs) and hold a master of science in nursing (MSN) degree or a doctorate of nursing practice (DNP).
 In addition, flight nurses may hold certification from organizations such as the Board of Certification for Emergency Nursing (BCEN).
-To be eligible for certification, RNs must have two or more years of nurse experience working in acute and critical care environments.
+To be eligible for certification, RNs must have two or more years of nursing experience working in acute and critical care environments.

 Check out flight nurse specializations, admissions requirements, program profiles, a step-by-step career guide, and certifications.